 The engineers’ work, including the development of a prototype for potential new investors, was sponsored by the Maritime Research Institute of Netherlands (MARIN).
 The first tests where scientists simulated ocean conditions with wind and waves, were performed in July of this year.

 A truly eco-friendly option, engineers also envision the islands being powered by only renewable energy resources, from offshore wind farms to floating solar panels.
-The answer also to overcrowding in cities, engineers hope to one day settle housing, ports, farms or even parks on the islands, eventually covering an area of up to 5 kilometers.
+The answer also to overcrowding in cities, engineers hope to one day settle housing, ports, farms, or even parks on the islands, eventually covering an area of up to 3.1 miles (5 kilometers).

 Project manager and creator of the concept Olaf Waals said of the significance of the project: “In a time of rising sea levels, overpopulated cities, and an increasing number of activities at sea, raising dikes and spraying of sand may not be the most effective solution.
 Floating ports and cities are an innovative alternative that fits the Dutch maritime tradition.”